LuxembourgOfficial Name: Grand Duchy of Luxembourg

 Luxembourg train station provides assistance to travelers with disabilities.
 This service can be requested from any platform at the station or by e-mail in advance.
 Luxembourg CFL (local railway system) has been improving accommodations for persons with disabilities by installing ramps, broader doors, etc.

 Most public buildings, sports and cultural centers, theaters, and museums have good accessibility for disabled persons.
-Luxembourg has a local website that provides information for people with disabilities.
+Luxembourg has a local website (not available in English) that provides information for people with disabilities.

 Most drugstores are located in Luxembourg City but can also be found throughout the country in all major communes.
 Drugstores operate on a 24-hour rotation system for after-hours services, including emergency prescriptions.
 The on-call pharmacy is listed daily in the local newspaper or can be ascertained by calling 112.
 A doctor's prescription is sometimes necessary for drugs that are sold over the counter in the United States.